 Leaving your wisdom teeth in, if there are already issues associated with it, will cause wisdom tooth pain in which the severity of your symptoms will increase.
 This could result in difficulty eating, bleeding gums, and a swollen jaw.
 Infection will also begin to spread, ultimately causing tooth decay.
 All teeth will either fall out or be extracted if the case gets very severe.
 If still untreated, the mouth and the body are inherently connected, so eventually gum disease can spread to other hosts when there are no teeth left in the skeletal structure to decay.
 Dental health is just as important as physical health and should not be something that is taken lightly.
 Although dental work is a nationwide shared fear, avoiding the removal of your wisdom teeth could lead to future damage if ignored.

 Schedule Your Wisdom Tooth Extraction Today!

 If your wisdom tooth or teeth are causing you significant levels of pain, you should talk to your dentist about getting them removed.
 While the procedure may seem scary or nerve wracking at first, it is more beneficial to have them removed then suffer the potential consequences of leaving the tooth alone.
 If the issue is avoided, complications can occur.
 Contact Inglewood Family Dental about removing your wisdom teeth to prevent future oral issues.
-We offer free consultations and would love to help relieve you of your oral pain.
+We offer consultations and would love to help relieve you of your oral pain.